Dalejan/ML-Project/README.md

 This project use the gitflow strategy (master>develop>features/hotfix...).
 Pushing a new feature will open a PR (Pull Request) that will be open until the crew check it and approve it to merge or deny it.

-The branch creating sintax for new features is `git branch feature/name-of-the-feature`.
+The branch creation sintax for new features is `git branch feature/name-of-the-feature`.
 The `feature/`prefix is mandatory so the actions can create the PR and execute other jobs.

 The strategy to merge a Pull Request is **Squash and Merge**.
 So only the title of the PR will be taken as commit in the develop branch.